Brad Thorn

-Bradley Carnegie Thorn (born 3 February 1975) is a rugby union coach and former rugby league and rugby union footballer.
-Born in New Zealand, he represented Australia in rugby league and New Zealand in rugby union in a 22-season career as a player.
-He is currently the head coach of the Queensland Reds and their second longest coach in history.
+Bradley Carnegie Thorn (born 3 February 1975) is a New Zealand Australian rugby union coach and former rugby league and rugby union footballer.
+Born in New Zealand, he represented Australia in rugby league and New Zealand in rugby union in a twenty-two year career as a player, starting at age nineteen and finishing at age forty-one.
+He was the head coach of the Queensland Reds in Super Rugby Pacific.